Alraune (1952 film): Music

 The film's soundtrack and music was composed by Werner Richard Heymann, who had a well known career in the German industry and Hollywood.
 The only two songs on the soundtrack were sung by Hildegard Knef, with the songs "Huet' befall' ice mir" and "Das lied von kinsmen mächden" written by lyricist Robert Gilbert.
 The sound team consisted of Heinz Terworth and Klang-Film Eurocord.

 Release

 Alraune was released in Germany on 23 October 1952 where it was distributed by Gloria-Filmverleih.
 In 1957 Hal Roach Junior's, Distributors Corporation of America released Alraune, now renamed Unnatural: The Fruit of Evil, in an English dubbed version to arthouse and grindhouse theaters.
-The English Language Version was recorded by the American Dubbing Company.
-It is also available for streaming service on Amazon Prime Video. and YouTube.
+The English language version was recorded by the American Dubbing Company.

 Adaptations

 A number of films and other works are based on or inspired by the novel Alraune.